Map requests to tenants in a multitenant solution

 • Do you need your API keys to expire after a period of time?
 How will you rotate your clients' API keys, without causing downtime?

-• Does just relying on customer-rolled API keys provide an adequate level of security for your APIs?
+• Do customer-generated API keys provide an adequate level of security for your APIs?

 Note